xcwolfe/Differential-Expression-in-C-elegans/README.md

 JUM V3.0.0 or greater

 R can be downloaded and installed from the comprehensive R Archive Network (https://cran.r-project.org/) \
-JUM and its dependent scripts can be found on https://github.com/qqwang-berkeley/JUM
+JUM and its dependent scripts can be downloaded from https://github.com/qqwang-berkeley/JUM \
+All system requirements can be downloaded within a matter of minutes on a typical desktop computer

 I have ordered the R scripts in chronological order (1-12).
 I recommend running all scripts in this order to generate the correct files and file types.